greencloudcomputing/docs/docs/guide/what languages can I use with Green Cloud.md

 -   🔆 CSHARP → cs (6)
 -   🔆 RUBY → rb (2.7.5)

-We will be adding more as GreenCloud grows.
+We will be adding more languages as GreenCloud grows.
 To select the languages use the abbreviation.
 For example if you are going to write a function in GoLang use 'go'.